premAI-io/premsql/docs/evaluation/generator.md

     model_name="gpt-4o"
 )

-# Create the client instance which will use the config
+# Create the client instance, which will use the config
 client_gpt4o = SQLGeneratorFromAPI(
     generator_config=config,
     engine_config=api_config